Equivariant infinite loop space theory, the space level story: Proofs of technical results about the Segal machine

 It is now easy to see that $\xi\colon |X|\rtarr X(S^1)$ is a homeomorphism.

-\begin{proof}[Proof of \myref{cute}] As noted in \myref{matchup2}, the latching subspaces $L_pX$ for $X$ as a $\DE^{op}$-$G$-space and as an $\sF$-$G$-space agree.
+\begin{proof}[Proof of \autoref{cute}] As noted in \autoref{matchup2}, the latching subspaces $L_pX$ for $X$ as a $\DE^{op}$-$G$-space and as an $\sF$-$G$-space agree.
 We consider the strata on the filtrations for $|X|$ and $X(S^1)$ and find that $\xi$ defines homeomorphisms

 To see this, identify $\mb{Conf}(S^1\setminus \{\ast\},p)$ with $\mb{Conf}(I\setminus \{0,1\},p)$.
 Then $\xi$ sends a point $((t_1,\dots,t_p),x)$ in the domain with $0<t_1<\cdots<t_p<1$ to the equivalence class of $((t_1,\dots,t_p),x)$ in the target.
 Note that $((t_1,\dots,t_p),x)$ is the unique representative of its class such that the coordinates $t_i$ are in increasing order.\end{proof}